open-telemetry/opentelemetry.io/content/en/blog/2022/instrument-apache-httpd-server.md

 ![Testing](/img/instrument-apache-http-server/testing.png)

-Now, traces and spans can be seen on the zipkin backend.
+Now, traces and spans can be seen on the Zipkin backend.
 To view them, visit [localhost:9411][] in your browser and click on **Run Query** button.
 Following is the screenshot from Zipkin UI showing spans emitted by the Apache webServer.

 ![Span-List](/img/instrument-apache-http-server/span-list.png)